 6. Fixer Upper

-After four highly-rated seasons on air, HGTV’s super popular home renovation series, hosted by Chip and Joanna Gaines, is coming back for one final round of episodes.
-In September 2017, the couple announced that the show’s upcoming fifth season will be its last.
+After four highly-rated seasons on air, HGTV’s super popular home renovation series, hosted by Chip and Joanna Gaines, returned for one final round of episodes.
+In September 2017, the couple announced that the show’s fifth season would be its last.

 “While we are confident that this is the right choice for us, it has for sure not been an easy one to come to terms with,” the parents of four wrote in a blog post on their official site, adding, “How bittersweet to say goodbye to the very thing that introduced us all in the first place.”